TheOdinProject/curriculum/javascript/organizing_your_javascript_code/classes.md

 - Explain the differences between an object constructor and a class.
 - Explain what "getters" and "setters" are.
-- Understand what computed names and class fields are.
+- Describe basic class syntax.
-- Describe function binding.
+- Use inheritance with classes.
 - Explain how to implement private class fields and methods.
-- Use inheritance with classes.
+- Explain what static properties and methods are.

 ### Assignment